-Zoning ordinances and regulations are laws setting limits on how you can use your property.
-Cities, counties, townships and other local governments use zoning laws to guide development and shape the community.
+Zoning ordinances and regulations control how you can use your property.
+Cities, counties, townships, and even state governments use zoning laws to guide development and shape the community.
 These laws directly impact most property owners.
 Before you buy or develop real property, you need to be familiar the zoning regulations that apply.

 Why Zoning Is a Big Issue

 Zoning comes into play on every single real estate development, big or small.
 So if you are thinking about buying property or making improvements to property that you own, you'll need and want to know how zoning laws fit into your plan.
 If you fail to find out what uses are allowed as a first step, it can be an expensive mistake if it turns out zoning prohibits your development.
 Not only can you be forced to remove any improvements made to the property that violate the zoning regulations, you can also be fined and face a code enforcement action.